-JECFA concluded (based on studies performed in the 1970's) that short-term metabolic studies indicated that 1,3-butanediol, a metabolic precursor to BHB, was without toxic effects in humans at levels up to 10% of total dietary energy, despite its hypoglycemic effects.56 Additionally, the administration of 1,3-butanediol for two years had no toxic effects in rats (10% of the diet) or dogs (3% of the diet).
+JECFA concluded (based on studies performed in the 1970s) that short-term metabolic studies indicated that 1,3-butanediol, a metabolic precursor to BHB, was without toxic effects in humans at levels up to 10% of total dietary energy, despite its hypoglycemic effects.55 Additionally, oral administration of 1,3-butanediol for two years had no toxic effects in rats (10% of the diet) or dogs (3% of the diet).
 JECFA determined an acceptable daily intake for humans to be 0-4 mg/kg bw/day.
-It has been demonstrated that ~100% and 30% of the R and S enantiomers, respectively, of 1,3-butanediol are metabolized to ketones (BHB and acetoacetate).